Skip to main content

 The Academy for Precision Learning (APL) is a K-12 independent school dedicated to celebrating neurodiversity and fostering an inclusive environment for students with diverse learning needs and abilities.
 APL's core mission is to collaborate with students to identify their passions and motivations, empowering them to pursue their dreams while ensuring academic success and emotional well-being.
 Key offerings at APL include community-based learning, small class sizes, and project-based learning tailored for each grade level.
 The school provides a nurturing atmosphere that incorporates various therapeutic methodologies, such as Applied Behavior Analysis (ABA), speech and language therapy, and social skills groups.
 APL emphasizes individualized support, ensuring that each student receives the attention they need to thrive academically and socially.
 What sets APL apart is its commitment to creating a safe and accepting community where students feel seen and heard.
 The school boasts a low student-teacher ratio, allowing for personalized instruction and support.
 Additionally, APL integrates specialized technology and offers vocational training opportunities, preparing students for real-world applications of their learning.
 The campus environment promotes a sense of belonging and respect, making it a unique choice for families seeking an educational setting that truly understands and embraces neurodiversity.

-Support: autism, ADHD, learning disabilities, neurodiversity
+Support: ADHD, autism, learning disabilities, neurodiversity

 3